Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level1-2.md

 🔎 **Thought Process**

-This level introduces a common challenge: dealing with files that have unusual names.
+:arrow_right:This level introduces a common challenge: dealing with files that have unusual names.
 By using **./**, you ensure the file is treated properly.

-These basic Linux commands **—ls**, **cat**, and **exit** are foundational skills for working in terminal environments and solving future levels.
+:arrow_right:These basic Linux commands **—ls**, **cat**, and **exit** are foundational skills for working in terminal environments and solving future levels.